haruishi43/equilib/README.md

 </td>
 </table>

-For more information about how each APIs work, take a look in [.readme](.readme/) or go through example codes in the `tests` or `demo`.
+For more information about how each APIs work, take a look in [.readme](.readme/) or go through example codes in the `tests` or `scripts`.
-See performance and benchmarking results of the APIs in [.readme/benchmarks.md](.readme/benchmarks.md).

 ### Coordinate System: